 According to this, observers must be trained in how to search for animals and which proportion of areas (declination angles) should be sampled with more intensity.
 Always concentrate most of the effort in the closest area, between 90° and 40°, and less effort for animals up to 20° (Figure 6).
-Occasional effort should be devoted in looking at a lower angle (higher distance) but never more than 7.5 km far from the aircraft.
+Occasional effort should be devoted in looking at a lower angle (higher distance) but never more than 5 km far from the aircraft.
+All sightings further than 5000m will be NOT INCLUDED in the analysis, so in those cases the angle data will be recorded but the plane will NOT LEAVE the transect

 Figure 6.
-Scheme of search behavior in aerial surveys.
+Scheme of searching behavior in aerial surveys.